qaptivator/bite-them-back/README.md

   use the conventional commits when making commits: `<type>: <description>`

+# todo

+- [x] set basic animations of player character to biter animations
+- [] make a propwer idle animation
+- [] make a proper gun holding animation. they require 18 directions while biter animations have 16.
+- [] make the player be same character force as biters

 # the ideas zone

 these are my speculations on how the mod will look like. it's a random unorganized mess so dont expect much of it.<br>